alfredos84/cuOPO/README.md

 cuOPO is a C/CUDA toolkit for simulating optical parametric oscillators using the coupled-wave equations (CWEs) that well-describe the three wave mixing (TWM) processes in a second-order nonlinear media.

 The provided software implements a solver for the CWEs including dispersion terms, linear absorption and intracavity element if they are required.
-It also includes flags to solve nanosecond or continuous wave time regimes.
+Two regimes are availables: nanosecond and contiuous wave.
+The user is free to incorporate picosecond or femtosecond regimes making the proper corrections.

 ## Setup and execution